 - you go to a network provider, or - the additional care you get is considered "urgently needed care" and you follow the rules for getting this care.
-(See the next section.)
+(Refer to the next section.)

 I2.
 Urgently needed care

 Definition of urgently needed care